-This page discusses the Coordinated Needs Management Strategy (CNMS) application of FEMA’s inventory of flood hazard studies and flood hazard mapping needs for areas where a flood hazard study is needed.
-CNMS is beneficial for community officials and FEMA Regional Office and Headquarters management and staff in analyzing and depicting flood hazards to enhance understanding of flood risk and make informed decisions on community planning and flood mitigation.
+FEMA’s Coordinated Needs Management Strategy (CNMS) uses a geospatial database to identify and track flood hazard study lifecycle and mapping needs within the flood hazard mapping program.
+CNMS supports community officials and FEMA personnel in analyzing and depicting the validity of flood studies to enhance the understanding of flood hazard risk and make informed decisions on community planning and flood mitigation.

-FEMA administers the National Flood Insurance Program (NFIP) and provides authoritative flood hazard data and maps nationwide.
-As floodplains are constantly changing, FEMA updates flood hazard maps, known as Flood Insurance Rate Maps (FIRMs), to reflect physiological, climatological, and engineering methodology (PCE) changes.
-FEMA also produces new or updated FIRMs where flood mapping has not been produced previously.
+FEMA administers the National Flood Insurance Program (NFIP) and provides flood hazard data and maps nationwide.
+As floodplains are constantly changing, Flood Insurance Rate Maps (FIRMs) are updated to reflect physiological, climatological, and engineering methodology (PCE) changes.

-To maintain the validity of flood hazard data over time, FEMA assesses its inventory of FIRMs and flood risk studies and determines whether conditions on the ground are still adequately represented on the FIRM panels for that area.
-When the information on the FIRM does not adequately represent actual conditions, it is considered a “flood hazard mapping need” and a new or updated FEMA flood hazard study for the area may be warranted.
-FEMA uses Geographic Information System (GIS) technology and develops policies, requirements, and procedures to coordinate the management of flood hazard mapping needs in a comprehensive approach, referred to as the Coordinated Needs Management Strategy (CNMS).
-Through CNMS, FEMA identifies and tracks the lifecycle of mapping needs of the FEMA flood hazard mapping program, known as the Risk Mapping, Assessment, and Planning (Risk MAP) program.
+To maintain the validity of flood hazard data over time, FEMA assesses the inventory of FIRMs and its underlying flood risk studies to determine whether conditions on the ground are still adequately represented on the FIRM panel for that area.
+When flood information on the FIRM does not adequately represent actual conditions, it is considered a “flood hazard mapping need” and a new or updated flood hazard study for the area may be warranted.
+Ongoing new and/or updated flood hazard studies are tracked in CNMS as “Being Studied”.

 View CNMS Data in the GIS Viewer

 Below is an image of data populated in the CNMS Viewer.
-Colored stream centerlines display the validation status of flood hazard studies in the FEMA CNMS Inventory, while polygons are used to hold the supporting data used to make the validation decisions.
+Colored stream and coast lines display the validation status of flood hazard studies in the FEMA CNMS.

 Understanding the Validation Process

-Community officials and planners should find that viewing the validation status types is useful for tracking and making informed map update investment decisions.
-Viewing the validation status types also should enhance data-driven planning activities for map update prioritization efforts.
+Users may find that viewing the validation status types is useful for tracking and making informed map update investment decisions.
+Viewing the validation status types also may enhance data-driven planning activities for map update prioritization efforts.

-For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Map Information eXchange (FMIX) through the following methods:
+For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Mapping and Insurance eXchange (FMIX) by: